renalreg/ukrdc-fastapi/README.md

 - `./version.sh 1.1.0` to set the version to v1.1.0
 - `./version.sh patch` to iterate the version by a patch bump (or `minor` or `major`)

+### Build client libraries

+The API application includes functionality to build and publish API client libraries automatically.
+Currently, only the typescript/Axios client is enabled.

+Client libraries currently get built and published on every tag/release.
+Releasing a new API version for deployment will create an up to date client library.

+For development purposes you can manually trigger a commit-tagged client release by [manually running the workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).

 ### Pre-commit hooks